ci4rail/kyt/README.md

 ## Auto-Generated code

-Openapi-generator (https://openapi-generator.tech/) is used to generate the go code for the server and client.
+[Openapi-generator](https://openapi-generator.tech/) is used to generate the go code for the server and client.

-Note that the generated files are not placed in git.
+**Note that the generated files are not checked in.**

 ## git pre-commit hook